 The 101st United States Congress, with the caring assistance of Pres.
 George H.W.
-Bush, signed legislature in 1990 with strict prohibition of discriminatory acts against persons with disabilities.
+Bush signed a legislature in 1990 with a strict prohibition of discriminatory acts against persons with disabilities.
 The Americans With Disabilities Act affords employees similar workplace protections as the Civil Rights Act of 1964, allowing those previously unemployable to secure gainful employment provided an employer offers reasonable accommodations to allow tasks to be completed.

 JML Law, an aggressive Riverside disability discrimination attorney fighting for individuals wrongly terminated or otherwise chastise at their jobs because of prevailing disabilities, is a proven ally for those seeking compensation from employers who violate the ADA.

 Originally introduced by Warren G Stambaugh during a Virginia legislative session, the ADA (42 U.S.C. § 12101) underwent a slight congressional change in 2008 to reiterate the definition of ‘disabilities’, while making slight changes to the Rehabilitation Act of 1973.

 Disabled persons employed in California are well-protected under the ADA.
 Employers considered ‘covered entities’ may not, at any time before or during employment, engage in acts that:

 Disabilities under the act include HIV, PTSD, intellectual disabilities, autism, missing limbs, and any other physical or mental disorder regulated by the EEOC.
 Excluded from the list of covered disabilities are exhibitionism, voyeurism, kleptomania, and pedophilia, which may be used to abuse ADA statutes.

 Neither severity nor permanency is considerations when gauging disability.